aeris-taiko/.github/profile/README.md

 - Center around **sovereignty**, **trust**, and **consent**
 - Make governance **inspectable**, not opaque
 - Are designed to be **reused and improved**, not hoarded and immutable

-## ✉️ Contact

-Have questions or want to collaborate?

-Reach out at `github@aeris-taiko.com` or fork one of our projects and open a discussion.